Do you sometimes find yourself immersed in worries and fears, and wonder how to stop focusing on these fearful and unpleasant thoughts?

 This means that you can ignore stressful, unhappy and fearful thoughts.
-I do not mean that you suppress these thoughts; this is unhealthy.
+I do not mean that you suppress these thoughts, as this is unhealthy.
 I mean that you stay uninterested in them.
 This will take all the power from them and they will fade away.

 How do you control your attention?
-One of the ways is to try to focus your attention on your actions, on what you are doing.
-You need to be present, not do one thing while thinking of something else.
+You need to strive to focus your attention on your actions, on what you are doing at the moment.
+Concentration exercises can help a great deal.
+You attention should be on what you are doing.
+Do not do one thing and at the same time think of something else.

 Practicing various concentration exercises train you to focus, and develop the ability to control of your thoughts.
-Practicing them, will sharpen your focus, enable you to choose or avoid thoughts at will, and therefore bring you peace of mind.
+Practicing them, will sharpen your mind, enable you to choose or avoid thoughts at will, and to experience peace of mind.

-If you are interested in learning some focus exercises, I highly recommend reading my book Focus Your Attention, where you will find all the guidance and exercises you need.
+If you wish to learn focus exercises, I highly recommend reading the book Focus Your Attention, where you will find all the guidance and exercises you need.